InsertKoinIO/koin/docs/quickstart/kotlin.md

 ### Service

-Let's create a service to display our data from `HelloMessageData`.
-Let's write `HelloServiceImpl` class and its interface `HelloService`:
+Let's create a service interface and implementation, `HelloService` and `HelloServiceImpl`, to display our data from `HelloMessageData`.:

 ```kotlin
 /**